-A VariableStatement may not occur as a Statement in the StatementList of a Block that is contained in strict mode code.
+A VariableStatement within an execution context that is subset restricted to the cautious subset, may not occur as the StatementList of a Block.
 The occurrence of a VariableStatement in such a context must be treated as a syntax error.

 12.2 Variable statement